 Area Specific Clothing

-- If you are going kayaking, canoeing, or boating for a day: bring shorts and a t-shirt to throw on over you bathing suit in case you start getting burned by the sun.
+- If you are going kayaking, canoeing, or boating for a day: Bring shorts and a t-shirt to throw on over you bathing suit in case you start getting burned by the sun.
 Make sure that you bring water and beer with you on the boat as well as some snacks.
 Heat exhaustion is no joke and you will want to make sure that you stay hydrated and have electrolytes in your body.
 Bring sunscreen, a towel, sunglasses, a hat, and flip flops as well to fully enjoy your time on the boat.

 - If you are going to a theme park: find the complete list here: What to Pack for Disney: Items You Can’t Forget for Your Magical Day